chik0di/GDP-Data-ETL/README.md

 Since IMF releases this evaluation twice a year, this code will be used by the organization to extract the information as it is updated.

-The required information needs to be made accessible as a CSV file Countries_by_GDP.csv as well as a table Countries_by_GDP in a database file World_Economies.db with attributes Country and GDP_USD_billion.
+The required information needs to be made accessible as a CSV file [Countries_by_GDP.csv](Countries_by_GDP.csv) as well as a table Countries_by_GDP in a database file [World_Economies.db](World_Economies.db) with attributes Country and GDP_USD_billion.

 Your boss wants you to demonstrate the success of this code by running a query on the database table to display only the entries with more than a 100 billion USD economy.
-Also, you should log in a file with the entire process of execution named etl_project_log.txt.
+Also, you should log in a file with the entire process of execution named [etl_project_log.txt](etl_project_log.txt).

-You must create a Python code 'etl_project_gdp.py' that performs all the required tasks.
+You must create a Python script [etl_project_gdp.py](etl_project_gdp.py) that performs all the required tasks.

 <h2 align="center">Data Source</h2>
 The required data seems to be available on the URL mentioned below: